mdbergmann/cl-gserver/README.markdown

 ### Bounded queue

 The bounded queue, based on the [cl-speedy-queue](https://github.com/zkat/cl-speedy-queue) with some locking around it is slightly faster on my test system. ~0.5s on average.
 Not much in fact.
-The bounded queue on really busy system has some memory resource advantages as it is limited to 1000 entries.
-But it starts back-pressuring and gets slower when it has been fully filled to 90%.
+The bounded queue on really busy system has some memory resource advantages because it can be limited to value of max entries.
+It starts back-pressuring when a 90% threshold is reached.

+To choose between unbounded and bounded queue you specify `:max-queue-size <n>` as key argument when making an instance of `Gserver`, `Actor`, or `Agent`.

 ### Comparison with Akka